 • They may have changes in urine color, smell, or frequency.
 They may pee more or less than usual or at different times of the day or night.
 They may have trouble peeing or holding it in.
 They may have blood or pus in their urine.
 They may have dark, cloudy, or smelly urine.
 These are called changes in urine color, smell, or frequency.

 It is important to note that not all patients may display all these symptoms, and some may not display any symptoms at all.
-Therefore, monitoring these patients closely and looking for changes in their behavior or physical condition is crucial.
+Therefore, it is crucial to monitor these patients closely and look for changes in their behavior or physical condition.

 Preventing Infections